stbnrivas/dataModels/specs/ParksAndGardens/GreenspaceRecord/doc/spec.md

 -   `refGreenspace` : The garden or flower bed to which this record refers to.

-    -   Attribute type: Reference to an entity of type `Garden` or `FlowerBed`.
+    -   Attribute type: Relationship.
+Reference to an entity of type `Garden` or `FlowerBed`.
     -   Optional

 -   `refDevice` : The device or devices used to obtain the data expressed by this record.
-    -   Attribute type: Reference to an entity of type `Device`
+    -   Attribute type: Relationship.
+Reference to an entity of type `Device`
     -   Optional

 ### Representing related weather conditions